-A trading cryptocurrency guide must provide reviews of all of the top crypto exchanges out there, so that you can find the best cryptocurrency exchange site for you.
-This review of Kraken consists of four parts: general information, fees, deposit methods and security.
+A crypto exchange guide must provide reviews of all of the exchanges out there, so that you can find the right one for you.
+This review of Kraken consists of four parts: general info, fees, deposit methods and security.

-Kraken is an American cryptocurrency exchange, based in San Francisco.
+Kraken is an American crypto exchange, based in San Francisco.
 It has been around for like forever (which in cryptocurrency means since 2011).

-America is in many ways the ruler of cryptocurrency right now.
-It has a very impressive number of cryptocurrency exchanges and a large part of the everyday cryptocurrency trading occurs on American exchanges or on other exchanges but involving American traders.
-A few of the cryptocurrency exchanges coming from the USA are Coinbase, Gate.io, Paxful and Bitquick.
+America is in many ways the ruler of crypto right now.
+It has a very impressive number of exchanges and a large part of the everyday crypto trading occurs on American exchanges or on other exchanges but involving traders from the US.
+A few of the exchanges coming from the land of the brave and home of the free are Coinbase, Gate.io, Paxful and Bitquick.

 An example of how the exchange’s reliability is that the bankruptcy trustee of Mt.
 Gox appointed Kraken to assist in processing the claims of the 127,000 creditors of Mt.
 Gox.
 Its duties in that process were the following: